 - Design PowerPoint slides to introduce important information.
 Consider doing a presentation without PowerPoint.
 Then consider which points you cannot make without slides.
 Create only those slides that are necessary to improve your communication with the audience.

 - Time yourself.
 Do not wait until the last minute to time your presentation.
 You only have 15 minutes to speak, so you want to know, as soon as possible, if you are close to that limit.

 - Create effective notes for yourself.
 Have notes that you can read.
 Do not write out your entire talk; use an outline or other brief reminders of what you want to say.
 Make sure the text is large enough that you can read it from a distance.

 - Practice, practice, practice.
 The more you practice your presentation, the more comfortable you will be in front of an audience.
 Practice in front of a friend or two and ask for their feedback.
 Record yourself and listen to it critically.
 Make it better and do it again.

 Microsoft PowerPoint is a tremendous tool for presentations.
 It is also a tool that is sometimes not used effectively.
 If you are using PowerPoint, use these tips to enhance your presentation:

-Explain your equations and graphs.
+- Explain your equations and graphs.
 When you display equations, explain them fully.
-Point out all constants and dependant and independent variables.
+Point out all constants and dependent and independent variables.
 With graphs, tell how they support your point.
 Explain the x- and y-axes and show how the graph progresses from left to right.